The Vermont Statutes Online

 (1) meets the qualifications set forth in subsections (c) and (d) of this section;

-(2) meets the requirements of section 75c of this title; and
+(2) meets the requirements of subsection 75(c) of this chapter, as applicable; and

-(3) performs services through an individual with practice privileges set forth under section 74c of this title.
+(3) performs services through an individual with practice privileges set forth under section 74c of this chapter.

 (c) An applicant for initial registration or renewal under this section shall be required to show that, notwithstanding any other provision of law, a simple majority of the ownership of the firm, in terms of equity, creditor and voting rights of all partners, officers, members, shareholders, or managers, belongs to holders of a certificate who are licensed in some state, and such partners, officers, members, shareholders, or managers, whose principal place of business is in this State, and who perform professional services in this State, hold a valid license issued under this chapter.
 Although firms may include nonlicensee owners, the firm and its ownership must comply with the rules adopted by the Board.